Mathuzan/connect4solver/README.md

 ```

 ## Search algorithm
-AI algorithm solves the board to the very end, while traversing the decision tree.
+AI algorithm strongly solves the board, traversing the decision tree to the very end.
 It is based on minimax decision rule.
 While on 7x6 board there are `4,531,985,219,092` possible positions, some tricks were used to improve search algorithm performance:
-- Representing whole board as binary number,
+- Representing whole board as a binary number (49 bits is enough),
-- Checking against winning condition using fast bitwise operators (eg. XOR with bitwise shift to find 4 consecutive pieces),
+- Winning condition checked using fast bitwise operators (eg. XOR with bitwise shift to find 4 consecutive pieces),
 - Caching best game endings for later boards (transposition table) - different moves sequences lead to the same board,
 - Disregarding mirrored boards - reflected boards can be treated as the same,
 - Alpha-beta pruning - Short-circuit if winning result is found,
-- Move ordering heuristics - start from middle moves to find winning strategy faster,
+- Move ordering heuristics - start from middle moves to find winning strategy earlier,
-- Checking only current player's move local neighbourhood when checking winning condition - don't need to check all rows & columns each time.
+- Consider only current player's move local neighbourhood when checking winning condition - don't need to check all rows & columns each time, player can win only in his move.

 ## Results
 The optimized solver algorithm is able to consider over 4 millions boards per second, running on a regular laptop.